Overview

 3. Limit the middleware matcher to protected paths only.

-4. Test the subscribe flow end-to-end with variant_id and redirect_to.
+4. Test the subscribe flow end-to-end with product_id and redirect_to.